tbohne/obd_ontology/README.md

 Creates a backup in `fuseki_root/run/backups/`.

 The `.nq.gz` file should be extracted and the resulting `data` should be renamed to `data.ttl` so that it can be interpreted directly, e.g., when launching it on the server (see above).
+The backups are stored in `knowledge_base/live_kg_backups/`.

 ## Expert Knowledge Acquisition Web Interface